webmarketingroi/html-coding-standards/README.md

 It may "seem" and feel like it's easier than simply putting the same HTML in a few different files, but it's actually an anti-pattern and something to avoid.
 It is a poor 'seperation of concerns' and anti-pattern.

-MVC-based frameoworks are one thing, but don't do this things like:
+MVC-based frameworks are one thing, but don't do this things like:

 ````html
 <!-- Some HTML -->